huntingphi/cpp-notes/index.md

 ```

 > "One may imagine that the compiler replaces T by the types specified within the <> and generates new classes (i.e. source code) for each variant. *This is known as template instantiation.*" - Course Notes

+Template code, including definitions for prototyped members, goes only in the header file.
+This is because of the following reason:
+> "A template function definition does not actually create storage at its point of declaration.
+It is simply a blueprint for an eventual template instantiation.
+In a sense the compiler treats a template as a macro definition which will be substituted and expanded during compilation." - Course Notes

+### Iterators and the STL

+> "An iterator allows us to visit each of the data elements in the “container class” in a consistent manner, which permits greater code re-use and simplification"
+> "Iterators and templates allow the development of completely general algorithms, in which all references to data have been abstracted away.
+In other words, these algorithms can work on any kind of data without the requirement for special versions defined through inheritance (or otherwise)." - Course Notes

+## Exceptions

+### Key questions

+1. When we process exceptions in C++ we use catch() clauses to provide blocks with handler code.
+Typically these will be of the form catch(exceptType& e) or catch(exceptType e).
+Which form is usually preferred and why?